-TDA Food and Nutrition Division endeavors to ensure strict compliance with federal and state regulations by the agency and its contracting entities with the expressed goal of safeguarding taxpayer funds and protecting the public trust.
+TDA's Food and Nutrition Division endeavors to ensure strict compliance with federal and state regulations by the agency and its contracting entities with the expressed goal of safeguarding taxpayer funds and protecting the public trust.
 Transparency in operations is held as a primary tenant in the design, development, and implementation of all processes, procedures, workflows, and communications.
 Timely and complete responses are made to Public Information Requests (PIR) as well as inquiries for information not subject to the PIR process.
 TDA embraced the opportunity to work with the Department of Information Resources and become an early contributor to the Texas Open Data Portal aimed at promoting government transparency, encouraging citizen participation, and enabling the efficient use of public resources.
-TDA continues to provide relevant child nutrition program information and has developed a tutorial for the public to easily access all information.
-TDA timely and accurately reports financial information at the state and federal level and adheres to all procurement regulations.
-Accountability and meeting program goals are key considerations for federal funding agencies in evaluating TDA's administration of the federal nutrition programs.
-Efficient such that maximum results are produced with a minimum waste of taxpayer funds, including through the elimination of redundant and non-core functions.
-TDA Food and Nutrition Division has developed and uses advanced electronic, Internet, technical, and employee resources that provide cutting-edge delivery of services and assistance to schools, contractors, and vulnerable children and adults in Texas.
-The agency avoids redundant functions through the use of interagency contracts and memorandums of understanding, and does not perform non-core functions.
+TDA continues to provide relevant child nutrition program information and has developed a tutorial for the public to access all information easily.
+TDA timely and accurately reports financial information to state and federal oversight entities and adheres to all procurement regulations.
+Accountability and meeting program goals are key considerations for federal funding agencies in evaluating TDA's administration of the federal nutrition programs. - 2.
+Efficient such that maximum results are produced, including through the elimination of redundant and non-core functions.
+TDA's Food and Nutrition Division has developed and uses advanced electronic, Internet, technical, and employee resources that provide innovative delivery of services and assistance to schools, contractors, and vulnerable children and adults in Texas.
+The agency avoids redundant functions using interagency contracts and memorandums of understanding and does not perform non-core functions.
 Policies, procedures, performance, and outcomes are evaluated routinely to enhance efficiency and effectiveness.
-Purchases are evaluated to ensure the best price for the best value.
-Efficiency in operations supports TDA's goal to efficiently and effectively provide access to services in support of Texans in need.
-Effective in successfully fulfilling core functions, measuring success in achieving performance measures and implementing plans to continuously improve.
-TDA Food and Nutrition Division achieves high operating standards and consistently receives commendations on the various performance and financial audits performed by USDA and external auditors annually.
+Purchases are evaluated through proper procurement processes to ensure the best price for the best value and to ensure they meet the program standards of being eligible, necessary, and reasonable.
+Efficiency in operations supports TDA's goal to provide access efficiently and effectively for services to support Texans in need. - Effective in successfully fulfilling core functions, measuring success in achieving performance measures and implementing plans to continuously improve.
+TDA's Food and Nutrition Division achieves high operating standards and consistently receives commendations on the various performance and financial audits performed by USDA and external auditors annually.
 Performance measures are not only materially achieved but are also a part of the strategic plans of the division.
 Performance measure trends are analyzed to identify areas of improvement and future concerns.
-A program improvement unit was developed within Food and Nutrition Division to evaluate the program operational data used to inform management decision, aid in strategic planning, and ensure continuous improvement.
-In addition to multiple, internal, and external program evaluations, TDA's Food and Nutrition Division has implemented routine quality assurance procedures to evaluate procedures and performance.
-The division continues to strengthen training programs for new and tenured staff.
-The Food and Nutrition Division's strategic approach ensures the effective performance of core functions which will maintain TDA's position as the state agency responsible for administering federally-funded nutrition assistance programs.
+The Food and Nutrition Division dedicates resources to evaluate the program's operational data used to inform management decision, aid in strategic planning, and ensure continuous improvement.
+Besides multiple, internal, and external program evaluations, TDA's Food and Nutrition Division has implemented routine quality assurance procedures to evaluate procedures and performance.
+The Division continues to strengthen training programs for new and tenured staff.
+The Food and Nutrition Division's strategic approach ensures the effective performance of core functions, which will maintain TDA's position as the state agency responsible for administering federally funded nutrition assistance programs.
 Texas' trust is gained and enhanced by the existence of these demonstrated competencies as TDA meets the needs of the population and business groups served.
 4. Providing excellent customer service.